nhodges78/ArduinoProjects/MinecraftLamp/readme.md

 ## Circuit Description

-The circuit is controlled by an Elegoo Uno R3 and is shown in [this image](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Rev1.jpg), detailed further in the corresponding [schematic](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Rev1.png).
+The test circuit was controlled by an Elegoo Uno R3 (Arduino Uno equivalent), shown in [this image](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Rev1.jpg), and is detailed further in the corresponding [schematic](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Rev1.png).
 A brief functional demonstration of the working circuit can be found [on YouTube](https://www.youtube.com/watch?v=98_461uSXLU).
+Pinouts and functionality are similar enough between Arduino Uno and Arduino Nano (same microcontroller), so the smaller footprint of the Nano is exploited to save space inside the lamp.
+The current version of the circuit is controlled by a Makefun Nano (Arduino Nano equivalent), shown in [this image](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Rev2_Nano.jpg), and is detailed a little more in the corresponding [schematic](https://github.com/nhodges78/ArduinoProjects/blob/master/MinecraftLamp/Circuit/Circuit_Schematic_Rev2_Nano.png).

 ### Components
 * (3) 220 ohm resistors